tbarbette/retina-expe/README.md

 The `tot_dropped_pkts` graph shows the number of packets dropped, and `pc_dropped_pkts` gives the percentage of packets dropped.
 Not all statistics are given by all programs, however lines may be missing from some of those plots.
 Figure 6 in the paper is avg_good_bps with dashed lines if pc_dropped_pkts > 1%.
 The `THROUGHPUT`, `LATENCY`, `REQUEST`, `NBREQ` and `HTTPTIMEOUT` graphs concerns the generator, they should be constant and are of little interest.

-The scripts for snort, zeek and tcpdump are also available, but as shown in the paper they do not provide more information.
+The scripts for snort, zeek and tcpdump are also available, but as shown in the paper they do not perform better.
+Suricata is the closest "competitor" though without being as flexible as the Rust callbacks.
+Retina is not an IDS.

 ### Exploring